-Held annually on the campus of Eastern New Mexico University, Portales, New Mexico since 1958, The Southeastern New Mexico Regional Student Research Challenge (formally The Southeastern New Mexico Regional Science and Engineering fair) includes a science fair and a paper competition.
+Formerly the Southeastern New Mexico Regional Science and Engineering Fair, the Southeastern New Mexico Regional Student Research Challenge (SENMRSRC) has been held annually on the Eastern New Mexico University campus in Portales, NM since 1958 and includes a science fair and paper competition.
 This event is one of six regional science and engineering fairs in New Mexico, covering:

 - Chavez County